 D = minimally passing performance

 A plus (+) attached to a letter grade indicates a higher achievement at the level of that letter grade; a minus (-) indicates a lower achievement at the level of that letter grade.
 Grades of A+ and D- are not used on academic records.

-Pass/Fail option: A student taking at least 14 credits of course work in a given semester may elect to take one course on a Pass/Fail basis.
+Pass/Fail option: A student taking at least 14 credits in a given semester may elect to take one course on a Pass/Fail basis.
 This option is designed to encourage students to explore courses outside previously defined areas of competence and is not available for required courses in the core curriculum or in the BA concentrations.
 The option exists even if some of the student’s other courses are already designated by the instructor as Pass/Fail courses.

 With consent of the instructor, a student in a Pass/Fail course may elect to receive a letter grade.
-The deadline for both options is the end of the fourth week of the semester.
+The deadline for both options is the end of the third week of the semester.
 The student must fill out the applicable form and submit it to the Registrar.

 The Senior Thesis is graded High Honors (HH), Honors (H), Pass (P), No Credit (NC), or Fail (F).
 The grades of High Honors, Honors, and No Credit are used exclusively for theses and are not calculated into the GPA.

 The Dean’s List recognizes academic excellence.
-Students taking 14 or more graded credits in a given semester who earn either a semester GPA of 3.5 or a semester GPA of 3.3 with no grade below a B are named to the Dean’s List.
+Students taking 14 or more graded credits in a given semester who earn either a semester GPA of 3.5 (or a semester GPA of 3.3 with no grade below a B) are named to the Dean’s List.
 Thesis-carrying seniors may be named to the Dean’s List with 12 graded credits (apart from the thesis) and a semester GPA of 3.5.